gitgabrielguevara/ift-server/README.md

 * run `npm i` in `./client` to install the required packages
 * start the react app with `npm run start`
 * navigate to [localhost:3000](http://localhost:3000) to see the application

+---

+## Licensing

+1. All content is licensed under a [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+2. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact legal@ga.co.